 Influential people that are intolerant of religious, ethnic, gender and sexual diversity have made hateful speech in Myanmar.
 Hateful speech has included everything from offensive and discriminatory remarks to incitement to violence and ethnic cleansing.
 People making hateful speech are unaccountable.
 The government has not

 FEM is very serious about gender.
+We have even written a big research report about it.
 Violations of freedom of expression and information are different depending on your sexual orientation and gender identity.
-Real examples in Myanmar Protesters are often pushed around by the police and their clothes are ripped.
-The effect of clothes being
+Real examples in Myanmar Protesters are often pushed around by the police and